What’s New…

 Parish Council still seeking new members!

-Signing up to Civility and Respect Pledge
+Support for Civility and Respect Pledge

 Latest Wheatley Newsletter

 The latest edition of the Wheatley Newsletter is now available.
+Details of future deadlines and how to advertise, please visit our designated page.

 Also available – Free Wheelie Bin Stickers